-When you’re migrating your Microsoft Office, one of the major issues involved is making sure your Microsoft Access is prepared for the move.
-However, this can lead to a confusing issue—what in your system is actually Microsoft Access, and what’s part of the SQL database?
-Take a look at this quick guide to understand the difference.
+When you’re migrating your Microsoft Office, one of the most significant issues involved is making sure Microsoft Access is appropriately prepared for the change.
+However, this can lead to confusion for many.
+Not knowing which elements in your system is Microsoft Access and which are part of the SQL database?
+This guide will help you to recognize the differences from Microsoft Access to SQL Server.

 The first thing to understand about Microsoft Access and SQL is that SQL is not an application.
 Instead, it’s a programming language.
-SQL stands for Structured Query Language, and it is what the computer uses to communicate with a database like Microsoft Access.
+SQL stands for Structured Query Language.
+SQL is what your computer uses to communicate with a database like Microsoft Access.
 Many people refer to SQL as its own database because there are many database applications available that are also called SQL, but understanding the difference is essential.

 Microsoft Access and other SQL databases differ in a variety of ways:

-- Number of objects—Access has a maximum of a little over 32,000 objects per database.
+- Object Capacity: Access has a maximum of a little over 32,000 objects per database.
 SQL databases can have over 2 billion objects.

-- Concurrent users—Access has a limit of 255 simultaneous users.
-Other SQL databases can have over 32,000 users at one time.
+- Concurrent Users: Access has a limitation of 255 simultaneous users.
+Whereas other SQL databases can handle over 32,000 users at one time.

-- Usability—Access is an excellent application for creating modest databases or for users who don’t want to deal with technical language.
+- Usability: Access is an excellent application for creating modest databases or for users who may not be familiar with technical language.
 SQL databases are much more technical but have far more capacity.

-A significant benefit of Access that many users like is that it works well with Microsoft Excel.
-Microsoft programs translate data between different applications with ease, so Access is often seen as a way to make simple Excel spreadsheets into robust databases.
+With seamless integration to Microsoft Excel, Access is preferred by many users.
+Microsoft programs translate data between different applications with ease, so Access is often utilized to create Excel spreadsheets into robust databases.